rolemadelen/minimalist-blog/src/post/first-half-of-2023.md

 ### Svelte Study

-React has been my go-to framework for frontend development, but I'm eager to expand my skill set and explore other technologies.
+React has been my go-to framework for front-end development, but I'm eager to expand my skill set and explore other technologies.
 As a result, I have recently embarked on learning Svelte.
 I plan to invest more time in studying and familiarizing myself with Svelte, and I intend to utilize it in my side projects